 The girl packed away her guitar and pressed her cheek against the tree’s rough bark in silent farewell.
 Only a few minutes later her place was taken by two men with a chainsaw.

-The tree lifted its awareness in a silent prayer that its wisdom could be saved, perhaps as a musical instrument or a book.
+The tree lifted its awareness in a silent prayer that its wisdom could be somehow saved.
 Then it shuddered in pain as the metal teeth bit deep into its trunk.

 If you enjoyed “Oak,” you can pick up a copy, along with thirteen other stories, here: